 We envision a Jewish community that embraces diverse ways to be Jewish, offering wide-ranging entry points into Jewish life, fostering meaning and pride in personal and Jewish communal identity, and empowering people to experience Judaism in their own way.

 We will work towards this vision by connecting Jews to the community, the community to Jews, and Jews to Jews.
 This work is carried out on four levels of engagement: through the individual, through Jewish organizations, through the community, and through becoming a model for national/international expansion.

-TC Jewfolk is also proud to have the support of the following Foundations: The Harry Kay Charitable Foundation, Minneapolis Jewish Federation, The George Kaplan Memorial Foundation, Jon and Robin Parritz Family Philanthropic Fund, the Machov Family Philanthropic Fund, Kelen Family Foundation, and the The Mike and Linda Fiterman Family Foundation, The Martin and Esther Capp Family Fund of the St. Paul Foundation, The Heilicher Family Foundation, The Beverly Foundation, and The Jay and Rose Phillips Family Foundation of Minnesota.
+Jewfolk, Inc. is also proud to have the support of the following Foundations: The Harry Kay Charitable Foundation, Minneapolis Jewish Federation, The George Kaplan Memorial Foundation, the Machov Family Philanthropic Fund, Kelen Family Foundation, The Mike and Linda Fiterman Family Foundation, The Martin and Esther Capp Family Fund of the St. Paul Foundation, The Heilicher Family Foundation, The Beverly Foundation, and The Jay and Rose Phillips Family Foundation of Minnesota.